ajskateboarder/spylt/README.md

 **This project is very experimental, expect bugs and [caveats](#caveats)**

-**Spylt (*spilt*)** is a full-stack web framework which simplifies backend development and frontend development.
+**Spylt** (*pronounced spilt, combination of Svelte an Python, not the [company](https://splyt.com/)*) is a full-stack web framework which simplifies backend development and frontend development.
 Simple Python functions can be turned into web APIs which can be directly called from Svelte code **under a single codebase.**

 No directory structure is forced, making Spylt very unopinionated and scalable when organizing code.